TannerUptegrove/MonsterHunterRiseDamageCalculator/README.md

 My first official project!
 Terminal based calculator made in C#. <br/><br/>

 Instructions: <br/>
-* Enter "?" on a prompt to get additional information.
+* Enter "?" on an input to get additional information.
 The information can <br/>
   also be found in "General Notes.txt". <br/>
 * Enter "back" to redo certain inputs. <br/>
 * At the end, enter "redo" to make another calculation. <br/>